 For another gazpacho recipe, try my Cucumber-Basil Gazpacho!

-- 1 stalk of celery, cut into 1 inch chunks
+- 1 stick of celery cut into 1-inch chunks

 - 1 clove garlic